 Call your doctor if you:

 - Notice that over time you are having more trouble seeing.

 - Have a family history of glaucoma, are age 40 or older, and have not had an eye exam in more than a year.
-You may need to be examined by an eye specialist (ophthalmologist or optometrist) for signs of glaucoma.

 - Have glaucoma and have side effects from the glaucoma medicines that you are taking.